sisoc-tokyo/Real-timeDetectionAD/README.md

 # Real-time detection tool of attacks leveraging Domain Administrator privilege

-This is a real-time detection tool that uses Domain Controller Event logs for detecting attack activities leveraging Domain Administrator privileges.
+This is a real-time detection tool for detecting attack against Active Directory leveraging Domain Administrator privileges using Domain Controller Event logs.
-Our tool can minimize the damages these types of attacks can cause even if the attackers maliciously take advantage of the Golden Ticket.
+Our tool can useful for immediate incident response for targeted attacks.

 Our tool consists of the following steps to reduce false detection rate and support immediate incident response.
-* Step1 (Signature based detection): Analyze Event logs focusing on the characteristics of the attack activities.
+* Step1 (Signature based detection): Analyze  logs using several signatures focusing on the characteristics of the attack activities.
-* Step2 (Machine Learning): Use unsupervised machine learning and anomaly detection in order to detect suspicious commands that attackers tend to use as outliers.
+* Step2 (Machine Learning): Analyze logs with unsupervised machine learning in order to detect unusual command execution.
 * Step3 (Real-time alert): Raise real-time alerts using Elastic Stack if attack activities are detected.

 <img src="toolSummary.png" alt="Overview of the tool" title="Overview of the tool" width="50%" height="50%">

+<a href="Arsenal_eu-18-Real-time-Detection-of-Attacks-Leveraging-Domain-Administrator-Privilege.pdf" target="_blank">Documentation of the tool is here</a>

 ## Tool detail
 ###	Function of the tool